Nozbe/NoOffice.org/_book/week.md

 ### Let's stop with factory-like shifts

-Just because you have an office that everyone is going to, doesn't mean that people have to be there 9-5.
+Just because you have an office that everyone is going to doesn't mean that people have to be there 9-5.
 Office should be a tool you use to get work done.
 Office should not be an arbiter of schedule.
 Office is not a factory where you crank widgets.

 People on the team should be able to determine their own schedules.
 Come early in the morning if they fancy, leave work to run some errands in the middle of the day or just have a walk because the weather is nice.
 Come in the evening for their own night shift if they feel like it.